letoram/durden/README.md

 these accordingly.

-Install by adding or symlinking the durden subdirectory of the git repository to your home appl folder (/home/myuser/.arcan/appl/durden)
+Install by adding or symlinking the durden subdirectory of the git repository to your home appl folder (/home/myuser/.arcan/appl/durden) or start arcan with an explicit path reference, e.g.

+     arcan /home/myuser/path/to/durden/durden

 Start arcan with the resource path set to whatever directory subtree you want to be able to access for assets when browsing for images, video etc.